 Sports burnout occurs from kids playing sports at an intense rate over a period of time, and can lead to a host of issues including mood state problems, anxiety, reckless behaviors, and even premature quitting of sports.
-Unlike physical bumps and bruises kids experience competing in sports, burnout is not an easily visible condition, and therefore often goes unnoticed until it is too late.
-Remember, the #1 reason why kids play sports is to have fun, but when sports stop being fun and start becoming work sports burnout becomes a common problem.
+Unlike physical bumps and bruises kids experience competing in sports, sports burnout is not an easily visible condition, and therefore often goes unnoticed until it is too late.
+Remember, the #1 reason why kids play sports is to have fun, but when sports stop being fun and start becoming work sports burnout can become a big common problem.

 2 main types of sport burnout

 The two types of burnout I commonly see at my office are the long-term burnout experienced over years, and the short-burst burnout that comes from a more intense, shorter period of play (i.e. summer travel season).
 The longer term sports burnout generally evolves over time when kids consistently train and play sports year-round with few (if any) breaks.
 In these situations sports begin as a fun experience, but after awhile the experience becomes more business-like, leaving some kids less interested in playing yet still committed to the team.